PetrKryslUCSD/HowToUseJuliaWithCygwinEmacs/README.md

 The Emacs package `magit` is a really convenient and intuitive wrapper to Git.
-If you wish to use it under `cygwin`, it is imperative that you install the `git` `cygwin` package.
+If you wish to use it under `cygwin`, it is imperative that you install the `cygwin` package `git`.
 Otherwise Emacs would probably try to use a Windows `git` instead of the `cygwin` one, and `magit` would fail to bring up `emacsclient` when committing.